proteanhq/protean/docs/user/domain/domain-service.rst

     When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE.
 Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
 Make the SERVICE stateless. - [|evans|, pp. 104, 106]

 A Domain Service **is not** the same as an Application Service.
-Application Services are not supposed to have any business logic in them, but Domain Services do.
+Application Services do to have any business logic in them, but Domain Services do.
 Application Services, being the natural clients of the domain model, would normally be the client of a Domain Service.
 But the Service needs to be stateless and should have an interface that clearly expresses the Ubiquitous Language in its Bounded Context.

 A Domain Service would be very similar to behavior defined in the domain model.
 It is fine-grained, focuses on some specific aspect of the business at hand, and does not deal with infrastructure.
 Typically, it is used be operate on two or more domain objects in a single, atomic operation, so it can handle more complexity than usual domain elements.